Active Ingredient Prescribing for PBS & RPBS Medications

 - Any item where the inclusion of active ingredients has been deemed impractical (for example ocular lubricants) or unsafe (for example opthalmologicals) or confusing (for example triple therapies to treat H.pylori (Nexium HP7))

-However, as you move through the prescribing process, you'll notice that the description of the item will change to the active ingredient name.
+As you progress through the prescribing workflow, the medication description will update to display the active ingredient name.
+Prescribing then continues as normal.

 List of Medicines for Brand Consideration (LMBC)